And if you liked this post, be sure to check out these popular posts:

 Star Wars: A New Hope, 1978.

-Whenever these posters included critical commentary, many bureaucratic patrons would collude so that these unique artworks could pass the strict censorship laws.
+Whenever these posters included critical commentary, many bureaucratic patrons would collude so that these unique artworks could pass the country's strict censorship laws.
 Mean Sheets

 10 of 32